Arooba-git/leakpair-study-replication/Replication steps.md

      IMPORTANT: You may want to confirm that the initial (localhost) URL provided in the scenario file is the same as the one opened up in your browser after starting the app; otherwise, Memlab will throw an error.

-The complete list of scenario files for all the subject applications, is available in the [memlab-scenario-files](https://github.com/Arooba-git/LeakPair/blob/master/memlab-scenario-files.zip) zipped file.
+The complete list of scenario files for all the subject applications, is available in the zipped folder of [memlab-scenario-files](https://github.com/Arooba-git/leakpair-study-replication/blob/main/memlab-scenario-files.zip).
 Please select the respective scenario file by matching the name, for e.g, `roosterjs-scenario.js` for **roosterjs** project, `angular-components-scenario.js` for **angular-components** project, and so on.

 ### 5. Take note of memory footprints
 On the completion of its execution, Memlab logs the detailed statistics of the memory footprint of the app, including the count of leaking objects, retainer clusters, and the final heap size.
 An example below: